- Queer Word

 I think it’s wonderful to watch people throw off these superficial expectations and embrace their evolving identities.

-Instead of clinging to outdated beauty standards, many are redefining what it means to be desirable, and twink death is just one of the many playful rallying cries.
+Instead of clinging to outdated beauty standards, many queer men are redefining what it means to be desirable, and twink death is just one of the many playful rallying cries.

 Life isn’t about being one thing - it’s about evolving and growing and thriving.

-Respond to the survey below to reveal your level of twinkiness!
+👉 Respond to the survey below to discover your level of twinkiness.